facebook/react-native-website/website/blog/2018-12-14-using-typescript-with-react-native.md

 An older [blog post](http://facebook.github.io/react-native/blog/2018/05/07/using-typescript-with-react-native) on the React Native site describes how to set up React Native with TypeScript.
 It's a little outdated, though.

 Things have changed since then.
 Since version 0.57 the framework ships with TypeScript support.
 And there is an [excellent template](https://github.com/emin93/react-native-template-typescript) for RN with TypeScript.
-This post is an update and an enhancement for the instructions of that old article.
+This post is an update and an enhancement for the instructions of the former article.
 In addition to [Jest](https://jestjs.io/), we will also go into detail on how to set up linting, [Enzyme](https://airbnb.io/enzyme/) and [React Native Testing Library](https://www.npmjs.com/package/react-native-testing-library).
 Let's get started.

 ## 1. Creating the Project